ujanjan/read-the-text/README.md

 - **Progress Tracking**: Track performance across all passages with statistics on time spent, accuracy, and attempts

 ### User Experience
+- **Mobile Warning**: Detects mobile devices and shows a warning that the study requires a desktop browser
+  - Users can copy the study link to share or save for later
+  - Users can enter their email to receive the study link (powered by Brevo/Sendinblue)
 - **Session Management**: Start, stop, and restart quiz sessions with data persistence per passage
 - **Navigation**: Move between passages while preserving individual progress
 - **Analytics Dashboard**: Collapsible sidebar showing cursor data, heatmap controls, and reading insights